JuanVDW/PCNSE/High-Availability.md

 ### Overview
 * 2 firewalls can be configured in a High Availability pair
-* HA Provides:
+* HA provides:
     * Redundancy
     * Business Continuity
     * If one firewall fails, the second can continue service with little to no interruption
 * HA options can be deployed as:
     * Active/Passive: One active, one standby firewall
-    * Active/Active: Both Active, used in specific circumstances, such as asynchronous routing setups
+    * Active/Active: Both active, used in specific circumstances, such as asynchronous routing setups
 * Items Synchronized include:
     * Networks
     * Objects